slazav/device2/Readme.md

 * `info/<device>` -- Print information about a device.

+* `reload` -- Reload device configuration.
+If case of errors in the file old configuration is kept.

 * `ask/<device>/<message>` -- Send message to a device, return answer.

 * `use/<device>` -- Use a device in this connection.
 Usually a device is